iamdb/hifi.rs/README.md

 # hifi.rs

-### A terminal-based (tui), high resolution audio player for the discerning listener.<super>\*</super>
+### A terminal-based (tui), high resolution audio player for the discerning listener.<sup>\*</sup>

 Powered by [Qobuz](https://www.qobuz.com).
 Requires a paid subscription.
 This does not allow you to listen for free.

-As a linux user who enjoys the Qobuz music service, I was frustrated that there isn't more support for the OS.
-You can use [Squeezelite](https://github.com/ralph-irving/squeezelite), [Roon](https://roonlabs.com/) or similar apps to stream music from the service, but they typically either require a separate interface, have an ineffective interface, or require you to run a server which make it less than ideal to search and play music quickly while working.
+Qobuz only officially supports Linux through the browser.
+There are ways of accessing Qobuz in Linux outside of the browser through third-party applications like Squeezelite and Roon.
+These apps are great<sup>\*</sup>, but I wanted something simpler that just focused on playing music from Qobuz that I could play in a terminal or as a background service.

 ## Features